HR Comply California 2018 | Limit Liability & Drive Success

 October 17-19 | San Diego

 HR Comply California (formerly the California Employment Law Update, or CELU) is the state’s leading human capital management conference for California HR professionals, executives, and in-house counsel.
-The superior content and expert presenters will help you get ahead of workplace policy updates with a one-stop, all-bases-covered overview of breaking state-specific updates and proven best practices.
+The superior content delivered by labor and employment attorney presenters at HR Comply California, will help you get ahead of workplace policy updates with a one-stop, comprehensive overview of breaking state-specific updates and proven best practices for complying with California’s strict requirements.

 Access Insider Updates on New Regulatory Activity